This web site focuses on Series Land

 more time traveling than working on the ranch.
 After

-a while I gave in and transformed her into a long range
+a while I gave in, sold most of the livestock and transformed her into a long range

 I tend to travel alone with an Irish Wolfhound, good